 Just because you’re working remotely, it doesn’t mean you can’t seek or give support.
 It’s important to check in with your colleagues through regular video calls, team calls can also be a good way of discussing each other’s feelings and strengthening bonds.
 If you’re an employer, perhaps make a regular slot for a team video call for a general chit-chat over a cup of tea to encourage light-hearted conversation!

-why does mental health training help.
+Why does mental health training help?

 Incorporating mental health training in the workplace is fantastic for teaching employees how to process their own emotions before understanding and helping their colleagues.
 Learning the appropriate way to act and communicate during sensitive situations can potentially be lifesaving, creating a healthy and happy working environment for the whole team.

 This should hopefully encourage people to seek advice from their fellow employees and managers if they feel they have a safe and confidential space at work and can rely on their peers for support.
-You, as well as your colleagues, will also benefit knowing that you have someone to speak to at work, which is invaluable.
+You, as well as your colleagues, will also benefit from knowing that you have someone to speak to at work, which is invaluable.

-the importance of a wellbeing strategy.
+The importance of a wellbeing strategy.

 By integrating a team of qualified mental health first aiders (MHFAs), employees will feel more confident in speaking about how they feel, and an extra sense of security will be provided.
 This can happen internally, as employees can enrol on a mental health training course, each offering unique skills and knowledge on mental health in the workplace.

-book a mental health training course with us.
+Book a mental health training course with us.

 If you would like to develop your own skills on mental health or would like your whole team to participate in mental health training, you’re at the right place!
 We offer a range of MHFA England accredited courses to train and educate people on how to help improve their own and other’s mental health in the workplace.
 Click here to find out more about the courses we offer, along with group discounts and how to sign up.
 We look forward to working with you soon!